 The ability to lead is critical in almost every industry, but fields like business, economics, and political science require leadership skills even more than other industries.
-Leadership study abroad programs focusing heavily on building leadership skills are available in many countries, with notable programs housed at universities in France, Ireland, and Italy.
+The perfect time to fine tune these skills is while you study leadership abroad.
+These programs focusing heavily on building leadership skills are available in many countries, with notable programs housed at universities in France, Ireland, and Italy.

 By studying leadership abroad, students can quickly learn the intricacies of leading people from many walks of life.
 In our modern, global world, the true art of leadership comes from the ability to identify differences in a group of people and enable them to work together efficiently.
 Exploring leadership methods abroad will allow students to develop their leadership abilities exponentially.